chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

 * Upload a file that will be stored in JCR.
 * Specify the `fileUri` property, which XL Deploy will use to resolve the artifact at runtime, using the URI with one of available artifact resolvers.

-Note that the checksum and placeholders are calculated only once when using the `fileUri` property.
-So the artifact content at the remote URI should not change after it was created in XL Deploy.
+Note that URI validation, checksum calculation and placeholders scanning are happens only once, after the creation of the CI, and those are not re-calculated and scanned when you change `fileUri` property.
+So it is not recommended to change `fileUri` after it was created in XL Deploy.

 ## Using Maven repository URI

-The URI of a Maven artifact start with `maven:`, followed by Maven coordinates.
+The URI of a Maven artifact start with `maven:`, followed by [Maven coordinates](http://maven.apache.org/pom.html#Maven_Coordinates).
 For example: `maven:com.acme.applications:PetClinic:1.0`.

 **Note:** For information about configuring the Maven repositories that will be used, refer to [Configure XL Deploy to fetch artifacts from a Maven repository](configure-xl-deploy-to-fetch-artifacts-from-a-maven-repository.html).